 Statements must be received by Democratic Services by noon on the working day before the day of the meeting.

 Public speaking at Planning Committee meetings

-After all the speakers have finished speaking for an item, the chairman will open the item to the committee for debate.
-At the end of the debate the committee will vote on the proposal.
+After all the speakers have finished speaking for an item, the Chair will open the item to the Committee for debate.
+At the end of the debate the Committee will vote on the proposal.